mikey242/kudos-donations/readme.txt

 * Allow for partial donation amounts (e.g €1.5)
 * Email "from name" header can now be configured and defaults to website name

+= 3.4.2 =
+* Add new filter for adjusting the frequency options (kudos_frequency_options)
+* Fix issue with subscriptions sometimes failing to create
+* Update dependencies

 = 3.4.1 =
 * Add campaign name to kudos_payment_description filter parameters